Netflix/go-iomux/README.md

 ## Limitations

-On platforms other than Linux, `NewMux` defaults to `unix` rather than `unixgram` as it's the least likely to have issues. `unix` is connection oriented, so doesn't come with the ordering of `unixgram`, so can occasionally see writes of order.
-To address this limitation, the `ReadWhile` and `ReadUntil` convenience functions check for new lines at the end of writes (assuming console output) to delimit writes to try and avoid the possibility of intermixed output.
+On platforms other than Linux, `NewMux` defaults to `unix` rather than `unixgram` as it's the least likely to have issues (see 'macOS' below). `unix` is connection oriented and doesn't come with the ordering of `unixgram`, so can occasionally see writes of order, but in our testing the tolerance is under one millisecond, so for real world use cases, this is unlikely to be a concern.
 These limitations do not affect the read order of an individual connection, so output for an individual tag is always consistent.

 ### macOS